Our recruitment round for admission panel members is now open.

 These are members without personal experience in the management or the provision of education in any school (except as a school governor or in another voluntary capacity).

-Experience in Education members
+Experience in education members

 Those who have experience within education, are acquainted with educational conditions in the local authority area, or who are parents of registered pupils at school.

-c) a person employed by the local authority or governing body of the school in question, other than as a teacher or as a teaching assistant;
+- are employed by the local authority or governing body of the school in question, other than as a teacher or as a teaching assistant;

-e) a person who has not attended training required by the admission authority or persons arranging the appeal panel on their behalf.
+- have not attended training required by the admission authority or persons arranging the appeal panel on their behalf.

 The amount of time needed for this work varies depending on the level of commitment you wish to give.